-In 2018 the Bloomfield Township Fire Department completed 16,757 hours of training.
+In 2019 the Bloomfield Township Fire Department completed 13,778 hours of training.
 The training consisted of Firefighting, EMS, Officer Development, Public Education, Technical Rescue, Professional Emergency Management, Michigan Task Force One and Physical Fitness.
 These all-encompassing trainings help the first responder to maintain their skills, education and fitness to keep all involved safe.
 The BTFD has a couple mottos, "Every Day is a Training Day" and "Everyone Goes Home Safe".
 These go hand in hand with the training that is completed on a daily basis.
 The Department has built a training structure and established a training ground and is available for use not only for the BTFD but other area Fire Departments.

 The BTFD Training grounds has hosted many different kinds of training evolutions this year.
 The OAKWAY Mutual Aid group hosted a two-day firefighter save your own class.
 This class is designed to teach firefighters how to save themselves from trouble in a fire.
 The facility was used by the Bloomfield Township Police Department in training for active shooter and barricaded gunmen scenarios.
-Most recently the BTFD held a three-day mini academy to assist the newer members of the Fire Department to get back to the basic core firefighting fundamentals.
 This multi-use facility allows for comprehensive skills based training to be completed, in Bloomfield Township, on a daily basis, which would normally have to be completed at another offsite location.
 The benefits of this training site will be seen for years to come.